Thesis title: Unsettled Minds: Reframing Health and Wellbeing in Contemporary Indigenous Literatures

 'Recoveries in Land and Language: Tara June Winch’s The Yield (2019)', Stories from the Margins: Indigenous Connections to the Land, University of Northumbria, 29-30 June 2021

 'Postapocalyptic Peoples?
 COVID-19, Public Health, and Native Americans', 4th NNMHR Congress, University of Durham, 21-23 April 2021

 'Biocolonial Pregnancies: Reading Future Home of the Living God (2017) through the US Health Policy', Public Health, Private Illness, University of Glasgow, 2-4 September 2020

-'Clinical Borders and Biocolonialism in Louise Erdrich's Future Home of the Living God (2017)', Twelfth Biennial MESEA Conference, University of Lancashire (Cyprus campus), 27-30 May 2020 *postponed until 2021*
+'Clinical Borders and Biocolonialism in Louise Erdrich's Future Home of the Living God (2017)', Twelfth Biennial MESEA Conference, University of Lancashire (Cyprus campus), 27-30 May 2020 *postponed due to COVID-19 pandemic*